jobbrIO/docs/use/restApi.md

 If there is already a job with the same UniqueName, the error `409 CONFLICT` will be returned.

 ### /trigger - Manage Trigger
-Triggers are used to either add future or an instant trigger to a job.
+Triggers are used to either add future or instant triggers to a job.
 The trigger is causig a job to run.

 ### /jobruns - Watch status